Hashminiya/Market-Trading_System/README.md

 5. **External Services**:
    - **Payment Services**: Integration with external payment services to process transactions.
    - **Delivery Services**: Integration with external delivery services to handle product shipments.

-## Correctness Constraints

-The system ensures the following constraints for correct operation:

-- Unique identifiers for stores and products
-- Consistent state management for user roles and permissions
-- Proper handling of transactions and inventory updates
-- Secure authentication and authorization mechanisms

 ## Configuration files